-There are three basic heights for chairs, each designed to fit with a corresponding dining space.
-They are, from shortest to most tall, Standard (also known as “Dining”), Counter and Bar height.
+There are three basic heights for chairs, each designed to fit with a corresponding dining room & kitchen space.
+They are, from shortest to most tall, standard Dining chair, Counter and Bar stool height.

-The seat of a Standard height chair will be at about 18 inches from the ground, its matching table standing at 30 inches.
+The seat of a Standard height chair will be at about 18 to 22 inches from the ground, its matching standard dining table height standing at 28 to 32 inches.
 These seats usually have taller backs than the other sizes, and are often designed and built with arms.
 Also known as “side” chairs, Standard chairs represent the typical height in the context of a dining room setting.

-Moving slightly upward, a Counter height chair (or “stool”) is the perfect fit for a counter-height table, which is usually 36” tall.
+Moving slightly upward, a Counter height chair (or “stool”) is the perfect fit for a counter-height table, which is usually 34 to 36 inches tall.
 At two feet off the ground, the stool is also compatible with kitchen counters.
 There are a number of options to consider when choosing these stools.
 For instance, they’re available with backs and without.
 Also you may want a swivel seat that turns a full 180 degrees.

 Naturally, you’ll need to consider how you will use the chairs in the context of room availability.
 Backless stools and swivel seats are helpful in cramped quarters.
 If space is at a premium, armless is the way to go.
 Be sure that any counter height stool you select has a foot rest, necessary for comfort as to not leave legs dangling.

-Finally, for those who prefer the comfort of their local neighborhood bar is – appropriately – the tall Bar style, standing at approximately 30” from top to bottom.
-In relation to a 42” bar table surface, the size, unique swivel action, foot rests and easy manual twirling make them a great choice for entertaining since people sitting at this height can converse comfortably with those who are standing.
+Finally, for those who prefer the comfort of their local neighborhood bar is – appropriately – the tall Bar style, standing at approximately 28 to 33 inches from top to bottom.
+In relation to a 40 to 42 inches bar table surface, the size, unique swivel action, foot rests and easy manual twirling make them a great choice for entertaining since people sitting at this height can converse comfortably with those who are standing.

 No matter which of the three sizes is used, there should always be a distance of at least nine to thirteen inches between the seat and the table’s underside.
 This will ensure the comfort of nearly everyone – even those of large stature.
 And that’s by universal design, allowing us to rest in a relaxed seated position, regardless of a chairs’ proportion.